ACT for Congo Scholarship for Congolese Luminaries

 Fred Winga Bauma was selected for a leadership fellowship to Seattle in 2016.
 He is the third Congolese we’ve been able to invite to Seattle as an iLEAP Fellow.

-Fred is a one of the leaders of the non-violent youth movement Lucha.
+Fred is one of the leaders of the non-violent youth movement Lucha, and a voice for peaceful change for the many in DR Congo.
 He wants DRC’s people to become a “sentinel of democracy and good governance,” and is inspired by Dr. Martin Luther King, Mahatma Gandhi, Nelson Mandela, and teachers from the Paulo Freire movement.

 “Nonviolent action is the only way we can build peace forever.”